 Perhaps the most galling thing about Raze is its opening title card, which cites statistics about the number of women who go missing in any given year — the co-opting of real-world suffering making it that much harder to go along with Waller’s idea of it’s-only-a-midnight-movie kicks. [hollywoodreporter.com]

-Bell has tremendous physical credibility.
+Bell has a tremendous physical credibility.
 Broad-shouldered, with muscular limbs and a sharp, spade-shaped nose that goes well with a scowl, Bell looks like a real bruiser, ready to bash someone’s face in to survive.
-Whether she can act is irrelevant; the role requires her to do little more than looking like someone you wouldn’t want to meet in a dark alley.
+Whether she can act is irrelevant; the role requires her to do little more than look like someone you wouldn’t want to meet in a dark alley.

 With such a capable physical performer in the lead (Bell was Lucy Lawless’ stunt double on Xena: Warrior Princess and Uma Thurman’s in the Kill Bill movies), director Josh Waller could have easily made the movie’s many fights physically credible.
 Instead, he opts for quick cuts, dim lighting, and tight framings that make the movement of the fighters difficult to discern.
 In this approach, injury gets emphasized over movement, and the fights become repetitive slugfests, invariably climaxing in a neck snap or a scream. [film.avclub.com]